Star Wars: Upcoming films

 In November 2022, Shawn Levy entered talks to direct a Star Wars film, following his work on Deadpool & Wolverine (2024) and the fifth and final season of Stranger Things.
 In September 2023, Levy said that development on his Star Wars film began, but would not continue until after the conclusion of the 2023 Writers Guild of America strike.
 In April 2025, Ryan Gosling was cast in the film, the title was officially revealed as Star Wars: Starfighter, and the film received the release date of May 28, 2027.
 In June 2025, Mia Goth joined the cast.

-Other potential projects
+Other announced projects

 Lucasfilm has a number of Star Wars films in various stages of development, including: